 Section 106 of the Telecommunications Act 2001 requires that nothing shall be connected to a telecommunications network without the agreement of the network operator.
-For connection to the Telecom network, any device shall comply with Telecom's PTC specifications and display a label as evidence that a Telepermit has been granted.
+For connection to a Spark New Zealand network, any device shall comply with Spark New Zealand's PTC specifications and display a label as evidence that a Telepermit has been granted.